What Does the Bible Say about Gambling?

 Beyond the Scriptural issues, Anderson and others reject gambling as bad social and governmental policy as well.
 Societal ills such as gambling addictions, excessive debt, neglected families are cited as prime examples of why, in addition to Biblical direction, gambling should be considered immoral.

 Bennett grew up in a different environment and says that he's gambled all of his life even enjoying church bingo when growing up.
-This philosophy contends that gambling might be permissible if four conditions are met:
+Although the Bible doesn't outright approve of gambling, there are some questions a Christian can answer to help discern their truth.
+This philosophy contends that gambling might be permissible for a Christian if four conditions are met:

-· Finally, there must be some sort of equality between the parties to make the contract equitable; it would be unfair for a combination of two expert whist players to take the money of a couple of mere novices at the game."7
+4. Finally, there must be some sort of equality between the parties to make the contract equitable; it would be unfair for a combination of two expert whist players to take the money of a couple of mere novices at the game.”(7)

-Under this view, the acceptance of gambling is then conditioned upon the presence of all four of the above requirements and the self-discipline of the gambler.
+Under this view of Christian liberties and what the Bible does not specifically address about gambling, the acceptance of gambling is then conditioned upon the presence of all four of the above requirements and the self-discipline of the gambler.
 Such a philosophy allowed Mr. Bennett to gamble without being morally conflicted.
 If you can handle it, that's fine, but if you "can't handle it, don't do it."

 Ultimately Bennett has vowed that his gambling days are over because he admits having done too much of it and not providing the example he wishes to set for others.
 And regardless of positions on gambling in general, ultimately that is a decision upon which everyone could agree.